jint-method/model-view-viewmodel-controller/README.md

 - pass information from modules to their submodules
 - pass information from submodule to their parent modules
 - communication between modules
 - passing information up the hierarchy
-    - passing information to an unknown number of children
+- passing information to an unknown number of submodules

 ## Models